 At some point soon, we’ll be going into more detail about mosses, ferns, and cone-bearing plants.
 Plus, we’ll talk in more detail about plant structure, seed dispersal and some other botany topics.

 If you decide to download our Botany Packet just keep in mind that there will be updates at some point in the future!
 This packet is currently $3.50.

 Enjoy and let me know how the unit goes with your kids (you can reach me by email here on the contact page)! ~Liesl

-This packet will be updated in the 2018-2019 school year.
+This packet will be updated sometime in 2019 when we study botany in more depth.
 You will get updates from SendOwl, the delivery service I use when those are made!